jonsully1/aws-terraform-vpc-rds-bastion/README.md

 This will create:
 - SES domain identity with verification records
 - Route53 TXT records for domain verification
-- Route53 TXT records for DKIM authentication
+- Route53 CNAME records for DKIM authentication (3 tokens)
-- Route53 TXT record for SPF (if not already present)
+- Route53 TXT record for SPF (if enabled)
+- Route53 TXT record for DMARC policy
+- Route53 MX record for custom MAIL FROM domain
+- Route53 TXT record for MAIL FROM SPF

 #### 3. Wait for Domain Verification